vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   done in a given week, and it makes sense to do more or less depending on my mood and time availability.

-As of April 2024, I am reasonably on top of all the cadence categories other than the last two (and not coincidentally, the last two categories mainly fall under personal projects).
-My struggle with the last two has been that they get effectively deprioritized in favor of the other cadence categories.
-There are two broad solutions I can think of:
+In April 2024, I am reasonably on top of all the cadence categories other than the last two (and not coincidentally, the last two categories mainly fall under personal projects).
+By October 2024, I had wrapped up several of the one-time projects that had been looming large in April 2024, with the server migration work being the longest.
+During the process, I ignored the "Ongoing tasks with no set required cadence and a lot of time flexibility" cadence category.
+With the completion of the server migration in October 2024, my attention has now switched to these ongoing tasks as the cadence category I most want to improve in.

+My broad solutions are as follows:

 * Some things can be moved to the other cadence categories.
 For instance, ongoing tasks with no set cadence can be given an